Jorge36/Web-Customer-Tracker/README.md

-Build a Database Web App - Spring MVC and Hibernate Project
+Build a Database Web App - Spring MVC and Hibernate Project.
+It also uses JSP technology for web pages.